(chapter continued from previous post)

 “When we can,” she said.
 “They aren’t much in my way.
 But I’d very much like that, thank you.”

 “What you need to know,” Kieran said, “is that you are very much Talir’s son.
 While she is bright, you will not need to eat or sleep, her light will give you everything.
 Closer to new, you will need to do both, and you will be very tired for a day or so around moon-dark.
 In the moonlight, you will be able to change to another form, although I do not know what it is.
-It is an easy thing in bright moonlight, less comfortable in less moonlight, and not possible during the day or moon-dark.
+It is an easy thing in bright moonlight, less comfortable in less moonlight, and not possible during the day or at moon-dark.
 You will not age, or fall ill, though you do need to have a care for sunlight too long or intense, the sunburn you get will be very bad.
 Talir’s light will heal anything—though a severe injury may need more of it, and a bad sunburn will take a great deal.
-If you die by anything that comes from earth—bronze, stone, bone, wood—you will go to Talir until the next full moon.
+If you die by anything that comes from earth—metal, stone, bone, wood—you will go to Talir until the next full moon.
 However, you can die permanently if it is by something that is not of earth.
 Most humans will feel uneasy, at best, if they learn any part of what you are, so it’s best to keep it to yourself, even though that limits how long you can remain in any place—a few years, a decade.
 There are forever new places to see, new things to learn.”
 He left Tyrel pondering that, picked up Kaveri’s butterfly knife.
 “Kaveri, the choice is yours.
-You will find it very difficult to go back to your own people, but you could never be chained again.”
+It would make it very difficult to go back to your own people, but you could never be chained again.”
 He offered her the knife.

 She accepted it, toying with it.
 “I can’t go back to my people anyway,” she said finally.
 “I’ve had to change too much in order to survive in an alien environment.
 They would accept me home, but the past couple of years happened and can’t unhappen, and I don’t think I can feel like one of them anymore.
 That isn’t where I belong now.
 They’ve already grieved for me.
 Better to let it be.”
 She unfolded the knife, took a deep breath, and sliced into her lower arm just above her wrist, flinching but nonetheless making it deep enough for red blood to show.
 She handed the knife back to Kieran, who gravely echoed the motion and, swiftly, clasped her hand tightly, bringing the two cuts together.
-After only a few heartbeats, he let go; there was no sign of damage to his arm save the faintly-shining topaz blood.
+After only a few heartbeats, he let go.
+There was no sign of damage to his arm save the faintly-shining topaz blood.

 Kaveri watched in fascination as the dark blood dripping from her arm gradually paled and turned to the violet of wild lilac flowers.